dd-ix/website-content/content/text_blocks/peering.policy.en.md

 - peers must never route the peering prefix via IGP nor EGP
 - peers are only allowed to use assigned L3 addresses on the peering broadcast domain
-- peers must be authorized to announce at least one DFZ routable prefix that comply with the filters of the DD-IX router servers
+- peers must be authorized to announce at least one DFZ routable prefix that comply with the filters of the DD-IX route servers
 - peers must maintain IRRDB records
 - peers are encouraged to maintain a PeeringDB record
-- peers are encouraged to peer with the DD-IX router servers
+- peers are encouraged to peer with the DD-IX route servers
-- peers are encouraged to apply strict router filters
+- peers are encouraged to apply strict route filters

-## Router Servers
+## Route Servers

-Two distributed router servers are available in the peering broadcast domain.
+Two distributed route servers are available in the peering broadcast domain.
 All peers are encouraged to setup peering sessions to the route servers and announce their prefixes for a optimal meshing to the other peers.